Argent77/A7-GolemConstruction/A7!GolemConstruction/readme/readme.txt

 - Stone Golems in lesser, regular, greater and perfect variants.
 - Iron Golems in lesser, regular, greater and perfect variants.
 - Mithral Golems in lesser, regular, greater and perfect variants.
-- Adamantite Golems in lesser, regular, greater and perfect variants.
+- Adamantite Golems in lesser, regular, greater and perfect variants (not in IWD:EE).

 It is rumored that there is another secret set of tomes which contains knowledge about constructing more exotic types of golems.